Santhosh007joker/MATLAB-Robotics/README.md

 link2.Joint = jnt2;
 ```

-## Forward and Inverse Kinematics
+## Kinematics: Forward and Inverse

 Once you've got a chain of joints and frames, two questions come up constantly, and they're opposites of each other.

+### Forward Kinematics (FK)

-**Forward Kinematics (FK)**: if every joint angle is known, where does the end of the arm end up in space?
-This one's the easy direction.
+If every joint angle is known, where does the end of the arm end up in space?
+This is the easy direction.
 Walk down the chain, apply each joint's rotation and each link's length one after another, and you land on the final position and orientation.

 ```matlab
 robot = importrobot('robotArm.urdf');